 What Can Dental Bonding Fix?

 Breaks.
-Bonding works well to fix cracks or small chips as long as the strength and structure of the tooth are intact.
+Bonding works well to fix cracks or small chips in teeth as long as the strength and structure of the teeth are intact.
 A tooth with extensive damage might need a veneer, crown, or implant instead.
 Bonding can be used to fix jagged chips on back teeth that might be uncomfortable or make chewing difficult.
-But since it’s mostly cosmetic, it is rarely used on teeth that aren’t visible.
+But since it is mostly cosmetic, it is rarely used on teeth that aren’t visible.

 Reshaping.
 Teeth may be bonded to change their shape for a straighter smile.
 For example, the dentist might add composite material to the end of a short tooth to make it even with its neighbors.
 Another use is with a receding gum line.
 This can expose some of a tooth’s root.
 Bonding material can fill in the space between tooth and gum.

 Stains.
-There are some teeth stains that can’t be removed even using the strongest professional whitening methods.
+There are some teeth stains that cannot be removed even using the strongest professional whitening methods.
 With dental bonding, teeth can get a new, bright white surface.

 The dental bonding process is similar, but not as invasive, as having a cavity filled.
 There is no drilling involved, so there’s no need for an anesthetic.
 The dentist prepares the tooth by roughening it, then brushing on a conditioning solution that helps the composite bond to the tooth.